erikcaffrey/erikcaffrey.github.io/_posts/2017-12-01-ANDROID-mitrating-to-gradle-3.markdown

 ![kotlin-arch](/content/images/2017/5/kotlin-arch.png){: .center-image }

-# Migrate to New Android Plugin for Gradle 3.?.?
+# Migrate to Android Plugin for Gradle 3.?.?

 Our happy history migrating an existing android project using gradle 2.3 to new gradle version.